openshift-psap/dgx-blogpost/DGX-A100_GPU-Operator_testing/blogpost.md

 reproduction artifacts, allowing anyone to re-run a particular benchmark without hassle.

-Execution of the SSD benchmark on OpenShift: `run_ssd.py`
+Execution of the SSD Benchmark on OpenShift: `run_ssd.py`
 ---------------------------------------------------------

 [`run_ssd.py`] is our script in charge of launching the MLPerf